 In December 2019, after analysing the surface of the asteroid for a target sample area, the team leading the mission selected a collection site out of four candidates.
 The site they called Nightingale.
 It is located in a crater in the northern hemisphere.
 Finally, in October 2020 OSIRIS REx successfully retrieved a sample from the surface of the asteroid.
 After spending two years in orbit, on April 9, 2021, it took one last look at Bennu and on May 10, 2021 embarked on its return voyage to Earth.

-In two years and after a 1.2 billion-mile journey, which includes going around the Sun twice, OSIRIS-REX will reach Earth.
-It is expected to return in September 2023, when it will jettison a sealed capsule containing the sample, which will land under a parachute at the US Air Force’s Utah Test and Training Range.
+After a 1.2 billion-mile journey, which includes going around the Sun twice, OSIRIS-REX will reach Earth on September 24, when it will jettison a sealed capsule containing the sample, which will land under a parachute at the US Air Force’s Utah Test and Training Range.
 The samples will be analysed at NASA’s Astromaterials Research and Exploration Science Directorate (ARES).
 The spacecraft itself will not return, there are plans for its journey to continue.
 Its navigators plan to send it onwards to asteroid Apophis in April 2029, when that asteroid is only 20,000 miles from Earth.

-As OSIRIS REx left Bennu it captured one last photo of the asteroid as a crescent- which can be seen in the featured image – as the spacecraft flies away.
+As OSIRIS REx left Bennu it captured one last photo of the asteroid as a crescent- which can be seen below- as the spacecraft flies away.

 All images and clips from NASA/Goddard/University of Arizona